The finest artisan bubble tea near the Palais-Royal

 Looking for a tea house near Chatelet?
 Le Te is an eight-minute walk from Chatelet-Les Halles, the largest transit hub in Paris.
 From the rue de Rivoli exit, head toward the Palais-Royal gardens to reach us at 41 bis rue de Montpensier.
 Metro lines 1 and 7 connect Chatelet directly to Palais Royal - Musee du Louvre station in just two minutes.

 Looking for a tea house near Opera or Chatelet?
 Le Te is less than 10 minutes on foot from both areas.
-For more on the tea-time experience, directions and the menu around Chatelet, see our tea house near Chatelet dedicated page.
+For the Opera side, see our tea house near the Opera Garnier, which covers the Taiwanese terroirs and directions from avenue de l'Opera.
+For the Chatelet side, our tea house near Chatelet dedicated page has all the details.
 Want to extend the Taiwanese experience?
 Our second venue, MAISON LE TE in the 11th arrondissement, offers a Franco-Taiwanese restaurant menu with brunch, tea cocktails, and reinvented street food.

 Tea house and patisserie near the Palais-Royal: treats that go with the tea